 - 90 days prior large scale- 1501+ attendees

 Parking, Transportation, and Traffic Control Plan

 This plan requires a written description of how you will ensure the safe arrival and departure event attendees, participants, volunteers, vendors and staff in a timely manner, and how you will manage the vehicles associated with your event.
 Your plan should also encourage the use of alternate transportation and include methods for mitigating traffic congestion.

 Security & Safety Plan

-For certain events, a professional security company may also be required to be staffed at your event, in addition to first aid stations and checkpoints.
+For certain events, a professional licensed security company may also be required to be staffed at your event, in addition to first aid stations and checkpoints.
 This plan also asks for a detailed narrative of how the event venue will be evacuated in the case of an emergency.

 Public law enforcement services may be charged out at a rate to be determined in your agreement with the Chief of Police.
 The Chief of Police reserves the right to staff events as deemed necessary in the best interest of public safety.